Supermn54/C-Programming/Memory_Allocation/README.md

 - Variables only exist while the function that created them is running

 ## Heap
 A free-floating region of memory used to allocate memory "on the fly" during run time.
 Isn't managed for you and isn't as tightly managed by the CPU.
-Requires the use of the `malloc()` or `alloc` to allocate memory and `free()` to deallocate.
+Requires the use of the `malloc()` or `calloc()` to allocate memory and `free()` to deallocate.

 **Notables**
 - A memory leak is created if `free()` isn't used because memory is still on the heap that isn't available to other processes